Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 Digests will keep you informed about your mentions without you needing to log in to your account all the time.
 You can schedule digests to be sent to your email on a daily, weekly, or monthly basis.
 You can also create a custom schedule that fits your needs the most.

-Daily and weekly digests are great because they can help you prepare daily tasks or give weekly reporting on team meetings.
+Daily and weekly digests can help you prepare daily tasks or give weekly reporting on team meetings.

 For example, you can schedule digests to arrive every weekday at 9 am to your email.
 That way you’ll have fresh information that will allow you to plan your day.